 Training, qualifications & experience

 I am have a BA (hons) degree in Person Centred Therapy.
 I am a member of the British Association of Counselling and Psychotherapy.
 I have a background in social care supporting vulnerable adults and young people.
 I have worked as a counsellor in a variety of contexts in schools, the hostels for the homeless and Cruse bereavement.
 Before developing my own private practice.
 Through my work with the hostels I have developed a special interest in addiction.
-I specialise with Sexual addiction, this includes addiction to porn , cyber sex and multiple relationships.
+I specialise with Sexual addiction.
+However I work with most issues for example anxiety , panic attacks, depression, relationship issues.

 - University of Cumbria - BA (Hons) Degree in Person Centred Therapy